 - Programs based on profession.
 Healthcare professionals, lawyers, veterinarians and teachers have some of the most robust student loan forgiveness programs.
 Most of these programs are designed to fill a need for professionals in critical shortage areas.

 For detailed information, check out our Ultimate Guide to Student Loan Forgiveness.

 Should you switch loan servicers by refinancing your student loans?

-A lower interest and better customer service isn’t worth switching loan servicers if you’re pursuing any type of federal student loan forgiveness.
+A lower interest rate and better customer service isn’t worth switching loan servicers if you’re pursuing any type of federal student loan forgiveness.

-Let’s say you’ve made three years’ worth of payments toward Teacher Loan Forgiveness.
+For example, let’s say you’ve made three years’ worth of payments toward Teacher Loan Forgiveness.
 Because you only need two more years of qualifying payments, refinancing wouldn’t be in your best interest.
 You’d be forgoing up to $17,500 of forgiveness in exchange for a lower rate and maybe less of a headache when dealing with your loan servicer.

 The same applies if you’re pursuing PSLF on a qualifying repayment plan or are well on your way to forgiveness through an IDR plan.
 You’ll need to weigh the benefits of refinancing versus the cost of losing opportunities for loan forgiveness.

 Keep in mind that none of the major loan servicers are exceptional at their jobs.
 So, the choice to switch loan servicers for a smart borrower needs to be primarily based on how much it will save you and your long-term financial goals .